martian-dao/aptos-web3.js/README.md

 web3.js library for Aptos

 @martiandao/aptos-web3.js is an npm module which allows developers to communicate with the Aptos core code.
+This module is built on top of [Typescript SDK of Aptos](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/typescript/sdk).

 # Import